Perspective | Six ways adults can help children make sense of a divisive election

 Encourage children to think less about aligning with a particular person or party, and more about issues.
 Ask, “What do you love and worry about at home, in your community, in your state, country, and world?”
 Heath said.
 Then prompt them to consider which candidate’s vision and actions best match their own priorities.

-Teach kids the distinction between respecting the office and respecting the office holder, too, said Jacob T. Levy, Tomlinson Professor of Political Theory at McGill University and author of the book “Rationalism, Pluralism and Freedom.”
+Teach kids the distinction between respecting the office and respecting the officeholder, too, said Jacob T. Levy, Tomlinson Professor of Political Theory at McGill University and author of the book “Rationalism, Pluralism, and Freedom.”
 “We don’t want children to overvalue political leaders, to exaggerate their moral importance or assume that whoever won should have won.”
 When we view leaders as villains or heroes, he noted, we can get complacent.

 Talk about rights and responsibilities